I live differently than most. What are some of the things that I do differently?

 I’ve seen the results of carelessness in marriage, I’ve seen the results of partying until you’re 40, I’ve seen the results of not managing your finances, and I’ve seen the results of being an employee with no other plans.
 I watched how others lived, and instead of saying “better them than me”, I considered it a warning shot across MY bow.

-I Chose To Think Differently
+I Chose to Think Differently

 I started to think differently, I looked at life differently and I sought out wisdom from people who lived differently.
 I learned discernment, and I learned control; although I have not perfected them.
 I realized the narrow path is the way I should be walking because the wide path doesn’t end so well.